 You can add metafields to your products, collections, customers, orders, and other parts of your store, directly from your Shopify admin.

 If you have an Online Store 2.0 theme, then you can connect most metafields to your theme by using the theme editor.
-If you're using vintage themes, or if you want to add metafield types that your theme doesn't support, then you can edit your theme code or hire a Shopify Expert to help you.
-Learn more about hiring Shopify Experts.
+If you're using vintage themes, or if you want to add metafield types that your theme doesn't support, then you can edit your theme code or hire a Shopify Partner to help you.
+Learn more about hiring a Shopify Partner.

 Product care instructions tutorial